Land Use Goals

 Sustainable planning helps achieve broader goals

 The campus works to ensure that major projects reflect established campus planning and land use principles.
-Physical and Environmental Planning (PEP) within the Real Estate division provides comprehensive general, environmental, and project planning services for the Berkeley campus.
+Physical and Environmental Planning (PEP) provides comprehensive general, environmental, and project planning services for the Berkeley campus.
 PEP is also responsible for conducting a regular housing and transportation survey, and for ensuring that the campus is in compliance with the state-mandated California Environmental Quality Act (CEQA).
 PEP’s planning efforts are guided by the campus’ Long Range Development Plan (LRDP) and its updates.

 The LRDP describes a framework for land use and investment to meet the academic goals and objectives of the University.
 The companion Environmental Impact Report provides information on the environmental implications of the LRDP and includes an extended treatment of potential impacts and mitigation best practices.
 Importantly, the LRDP delineates a comprehensive approach for achieving a sustainable campus and has been amended to require that the campus design all aspects of new projects to achieve our short and long-term greenhouse gas emissions reduction goals.
 From the LRDP, the campus goal is to plan every new project to serve as a model of resource conservation and environmental stewardship.
 The LRDP and EIR also help establish basic project parameters, such as no net increase in stormwater runoff over pre-project conditions (2020 LRDP Continuing Best Practice USS-3.1); or the requirement that the scope and budget of each project include consideration of bicycle improvements (2020 LRDP Continuing Best Practice TRA-1-b).